comdyax/full-stack-open/README.md

 # full stack open

-In this repository are the exercieses for the full stack open course
+In this repository are the exercises for the full stack open course